The system module

 version marker),

-However, the system symbols and macros are not permanent fixtures of the local symbol and macro tables respectively.
+the system symbols and macros can be removed from the local symbol and macro tables.

 System Symbols